mtham8/CS50/README.md

-# IntroToComputerScience
+# Introduction To Computer Science

-Course notes and problem sets for Harvard's CS50 Introduction to Computer Science
+Notes and problem sets for Harvard's CS50 course